vprusso/toqito/docs/intro_tutorial.rst

     >>> meas = [meas_1, meas_2]
     >>> is_povm(meas)
     True

+Random POVM
+^^^^^^^^^^^

+A POVM (Positive Operator-Valued Measure) is a set of positive semidefinite operators {M₁, M₂, ..., Mₙ} that sum to the identity matrix (∑ᵢMᵢ = I).
+Each operator Mᵢ corresponds to a possible measurement outcome, and the probability of obtaining outcome i when measuring a quantum state ρ is given by Tr(Mᵢρ).
+POVMs provide the most general description of quantum measurements allowed by quantum mechanics.

 We may also use the :code:`random_povm` function from :code:`toqito`, and can verify that a randomly generated set satisfies the criteria for being a POVM set.